Alfresco/docs-alfresco/enterprise-viewer/3.5/install/index.md

    Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `alfresco` folder (if it exists).

-5. Install license file for OpenConnect:
+5. Install license file for OpenContent:

    Create the `module/com.tsgrp.opencontent/license` folder structure on the `/alfresco` classpath, for example, at `ALFRESCO_HOME/tomcat/shared/classes/alfresco`

    Place a `TextLicense.l4j` file in the `license` directory.

-6. Deploy the OpenConnect configuration:
+6. Deploy the OpenContent configuration:

     Create a file called `opencontent-override-placeholders.properties` and put it onto the `/alfresco` classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` folder.